 Event Summary

 The building safety regime is entering a new phase.
-The establishment of the Building Safety Regulator (BSR) paves the way for a single construction regulator with expanded oversight higher risk buildings (HRBs), amid a growing volume of Gateway applications and safety cases.
-Strengthened building safety rules cover the design, construction, and management of buildings.
+The establishment of the Building Safety Regulator (BSR) paves the way for a single construction regulator with expanded oversight of higher risk buildings (HRBs), amid a growing volume of Gateway applications.

-With the Building Safety Levy, due to take effect in October 2026, we will discuss its implications for the sector, project viability and building control approval processes.
+The Building Safety Levy is due to take effect in October 2026, and we will discuss the implications for the sector, including project viability and building control approval processes.

 We will discuss proposed changes for Approved Document B and new regulations ahead of their implementation from September 2029, including requirements for evacuation lifts and new guidance on roofs and external wall systems.

 Hear from successful Gateway 2 and 3 applications to ensure you can provide consistent and robust evidence on a building’s history, design, construction and maintenance.
-Drawing on emerging data from the BSR approval process, we will explore how to strengthen submissions, manage information more effectively and reduce delays.
+Drawing on emerging data from the BSR approval process, we will explore how to strengthen submissions, manage information, and reduce delays.

 Key points

-• Ensuring robust information management and collaboration between PAPs for applications for Gateways 2 and 3
+- Ensuring robust information management and collaboration between PAPs in Gateway 2 and 3 applications

 Sponsorship